Winter Solstice Rituals

 07. Walk in the Woods

 And, if you’d like to bring a touch of the season into your home, I’ve gathered a collection of winter-inspired pieces in The Shoppe.
-They’re nostalgic, natural, and timeless decor that feels more soulful than spooky, and are a lovely way to create your own atmosphere for the season.
+They’re nostalgic, natural, and timeless decor and are a lovely way to create your own atmosphere for the season.
 You can explore the collection in full here.

 here’s to finding magic in the liminal